agidincom/en/home.md

   - [Monetize Your Aipp](./topic/monetize_aipp/home.md)
   - [Customize Aipp with Files](./topic/aipp_files/home.md)

 Talk is cheap, show me the app.
-[Step into Agidin now!](https://u.agidin.com)
+Try [Agidin App](https://u.agidin.com) now!

-Please search and follow [Agidin on various social platforms](https://links.agidin.com).
+Please search and follow [Agidin Channels](https://links.agidin.com) on various social platforms.

 We'd love to hear from you!
 Contact us by email to [hi@agidin.com](mailto:hi@agidin.com) or leave a message at the [helpdesk](https://csr.agidin.com).